rednafi/rednafi.com/content/misc/install.md

 install -D -m 744 app_bin /usr/local/bin/app_bin
 ```

-This copies `app_bin` to `/usr/local/bin`, creates the parent directory if necessary, and
+It copies `app_bin` to `/usr/local/bin`, creates the parent directory hierarchy if
-sets permissions so only the current user has read, write, and execute permissions, while
+necessary, and sets permissions on the binary so only the current user has read, write, and
-others have read-only access.
+execute permissions, while others have read-only access.

 You can also set directory permissions: